chetanshinde771/WhatsTheNews/README.md

 The Google News API is available for free for developers with a maximum request of 100 per day.
 Replace your API key with the default API_KEY value in Config.kt file and run the app.

+This app requests for news articles and saves them in Room DB.
+If internet is not available, the articles saved in Room are presented to user.

 - Kotlin
 - MVVM
 - Hilt